 How to Crochet Rectangles Step by Step

-- 1 single crochet into the 2nd chain from hook.
+- 1 single crochet into the 2nd chain from the hook.

 - Work 1 single crochet into the rest of the chain stitches, until the last stitch.